toddway/BuildChecks/README.md

         id "com.toddway.buildchecks" version "1.4"
     }

-    buildChecks {
-        baseUrl = "https://api.github.com/repos/<owner>/<repo>" //tested with https://bitbucket.<your server> and https://api.github.com/repos/<owner>/<repo>
-        authorization = "Bearer <your repo token>" //Generate this on the Github or Bitbucket website for your project buildUrl = System.getenv('BUILD_URL') ?
-System.getenv('BUILD_URL') : "http://localhost" androidLintReports = "$projectDir/build/reports/lint-results-prodRelease.xml" //comma seperated paths to your Android lint xml reports checkstyleReports = "$projectDir/build/reports/detekt-checkstyle.xml" //comma separated paths to Checkstyle xml reports jacocoReports = "$projectDir/build/reports/jacoco/coverage/coverage.xml" //comma seperated apths to your JaCoCo xml reports coberturaReports = "$projectDir/functions/coverage/cobertura-coverage.xml" //comma separated paths to Cobertura xml reports (also supported by Istanbul) minCoveragePercent = 60 //minimum threshold for test coverage maxLintViolations = 5 //maximum threshold for lint violations }

-The buildChecks block lets you configure the details of your build outputs and your source control system.
-All examples above are optional.

 ## Usage
 To print build checks only to the console, run the `printChecks` Gradle task